 Taïga pushes into him, her lips parting slightly and Loki deepens the kiss…

-Granny smiles to herself… It seems like it was yesterday she got her first kiss…
+Granny is discreetly watching them through one of the porch windows.
+She can’t help smiling to herself.
+It seems like it was yesterday she got her first kiss…

 Missy’s voice interrupts her thoughts.
 ‘I just hope she’ll forget all about Loki when she gets to Appaloosa Plains.
 It will be so much easier to present her to her promised…’

 ‘We’ll see… Maybe we’ll find a way not to… Oh, I think he’s finally leaving.
-Better get Taïga inside before she gets ill.’
+Better get Taïga inside before she catches a cold.’

-‘Tomorrow?
-I’ll call you tomorrow!’
 Taïga just smiles dreamily.
-She would love him to sweep her up into his arms and kiss her again… More passionately!
+She would love him to sweep her up into his arms and kiss her again… More passionately.

-Taïga jumps at the sound of Granny’s voice behind her.
+Taïga starts at the sound of Granny’s voice behind her.
 ‘I think you should come in now, Taïga.’